 The following requirements apply to landholders and all resource authority holders who hold any resource authority type.

 The requirement applies to all authorised activities including preliminary activities.
 They may not apply in relation to underground cables and pipelines.

-- Read detailed information about restricted land access in the Guide to land access in Queensland (PDF, 894KB).
+- Read detailed information about restricted land access in A guide to land access in Queensland (PDF, 1.8MB).

 Creation of restricted land